tu6619/sustainability-hackathon/README.md

 ## Advanced preparation
 * Ideas are solicited from the organisation about about what problems they want to solve.
-* A theme for the hackathon is decided.
+* Choose a number of related themes for the hackathon.
-* Around 5-7 different projects are decided.
+* Optionally, around 5-7 different projects are decided in advance.

 ## General format
 * Hackathons last 48 hours.